NoraH2004/BERT_AE_thesis/README.md

 ## Adversarial Examples

 **Adversarial examples** are small, and often imperceptible perturbations applied to the input data in an effort to fool a deep classifier to incorrect classification [[4]](#4).
 These examples are a way to highlight model vulnerabilities and are useful for evaluation and interpretation of machine learning models.
-I generated adversarial text to attack a BERT model used for Sentiment Classification and ABSA by conducting non-targeted attacks in the black-box setting on the character level.
+We generated adversarial text to attack a BERT model used for Sentiment Classification and ABSA by conducting non-targeted attacks in the black-box setting on the character level.

-Using the **Leave One Out Method** [[5]](#5) for the 'important word' detection, I determine the word which has a critical influence on the model's prediction.
-I remove each word of a sentence one by one and let the model predict the incomplete sentences.
+Using the **Leave One Out Method** [[5]](#5) for the 'important word' detection, we determine the word which has a critical influence on the model's prediction.
+We remove each word of a sentence one by one and let the model predict the incomplete sentences.
 Comparing the prediction before and after a word is removed reflects how the word influences the classification result.
-This procedure allows me to enhance the efficiency of my attacks.
+This procedure allows us to enhance the efficiency of our attacks.

-To execute the perturbations, I focus on the input level rather than the embedding or semantic level.
+To execute the perturbations, we focus on the input level rather than the embedding or semantic level.

 ## Perturbations

-I execute the attacks using three methods:
+We execute the attacks using three methods:
 ##### **133t 5p34k**
 Testing the effect of [Leet Speak](https://en.wikipedia.org/wiki/Leet) on the BERT model
 ##### **Mispeelings**